 Latest updates with Tax Collector operations:

-Remote Road Testing will begin BY APPOINTMENT ONLY at the Brandon, East Tampa, and Plant City offices starting Monday, June 1.
+Remote Road Testing services are available to Hillsborough County residents ONLY at the Brandon, East Tampa, and Plant City offices.
+You MUST register in advance for a driving test.
 Click here for details.

 - Driver’s licenses and ID cards services